-- You would work towards City and Guilds Level 3 (SCQF Level 6) Diploma in Domestic Gas Engineering.
+You would work towards City and Guilds Level 3 (SCQF Level 6) Diploma in Domestic Gas Engineering.

-- After completing an apprenticeship, all employees working with gas systems or appliances must pass the assessments of the Nationally Accredited Certification Scheme for Individual Gas Fitting Operatives (ACS).
+After completing an apprenticeship, all employees working with gas systems or appliances must pass the assessments of the Nationally Accredited Certification Scheme for Individual Gas Fitting Operatives (ACS).
 This is a legal requirement.

-- Once qualified, you must join the Gas Safe Register as an individual, even if the company you work for is registered.
+Once qualified, you must join the Gas Safe Register as an individual, even if the company you work for is registered.
 This is a legal requirement for anyone working on gas appliances and installations.

-- If working on new build properties on a building site, you may need the Construction Skills Certification Scheme (CSCS) card.
+You may need the Construction Skills Certification Scheme (CSCS) card.

-- With experience you may move into a supervisory or management position.
+With experience you may move into a supervisory or management position.

 Energy and Utility Skills is the Sector Skills Council for the electricity, gas, waste management and water sectors.
-Their website has a section aimed at 14 to 19 year olds on careers in these sectors.
+Their website Talent Source Network provides information on careers in the energy and utilities sector.